threefoldtecharchive/rivine-UI/doc/PluginTutorial.md

 ### Making API calls

-To send api calls through the UI to a hosted siad, call ipc's sendToHost() function along the message channel 'api-call' and pass in the string of the call address.
+To send api calls through the UI to a hosted rivined, call ipc's sendToHost() function along the message channel 'api-call' and pass in the string of the call address.